November Film Tips

 From an imaginary, but possibly very real, visit from outer space to a factory where laughter is fabricated, April’s films shed some light on what it means to be human.

-A short documentary, which examines what happens when you take a person from their familiar surroundings and place them in a neutral context.
+Human by Thomas A Østbye, a short documentary, which examines what happens when you take a person from their familiar surroundings and place them in a neutral context.

 Ha Ha Ha by Samuli Valkama.
 Genuine laughter doesn’t exist and has been replaced by a canned version simply called the ‘Haw Haw’.
 What does it mean to truly laugh?